merely-useful/py-rse/chapters/chapter-abstracts.md

 While some reports, datasets, software packages, and analysis scripts can't be published without violating personal or commercial confidentiality, every researcher's default should be to make all these as widely available as possible.
-Publishing it under an open license is the first step.
+Publishing under an open license is the first step.
 Using DOIs facilitates identification of reports, datasets, and software releases.
 Similarly,
-using an ORCID ensures that your research profile it correctly linked with your work and not mixed up with others of the same name.
+using an ORCID ensures that your research profile is correctly linked with your work and not mixed up with others of the same name.
 Any published data should be FAIR: findable, accessible, interoperable, and reusable.
-While small datasets can be put under standard version control;
+While small datasets can be put under standard version control, medium-sized ones should be stored on data sharing sites like Figshare or Dryad.
-large ones should be stored on data sharing sites, sometimes there are specific ones for you field or the technology used for data collection.
+Big datasets may not be ours in the first place, and probably need the attention of a professional archivist.
-To facilitate for others to use your software, it is important that you describe your software environment, analysis scripts, and data processing steps in reproducible and easily inspectable ways.
+In terms of providing the code associated with a report, it is important that you describe your software environment, analysis scripts, and data processing steps in reproducible and easily inspectable ways.